-Expanding out from the central plaza, the historic centre of Tequila has been beautifully preserved, some of the highlights include:
+Expanding out from the central plaza, the historic center of Tequila has been beautifully preserved, some of the highlights include:

-- La Parroquia Santiago Apóstol – The gorgeous baroque church that occupies pride of place in the centre of town.
+- La Parroquia Santiago Apóstol – The gorgeous baroque church that occupies pride of place in the center of town.

-- The town hall which displays a striking mural painted by the artist Manuel Hernández.
+- The town hall displays a striking mural painted by the artist Manuel Hernández.

 - Museo Nacional del Tequila – Continue your tequila education, this small museum offers further insight into the national drink.

 - Plaza Principle – Get a pic for the gram in the vibrant central plaza.

 4. Experience a Local Tequileria

 A tequileria, as you may have guessed, is an establishment serving tequilas.
 And while there is no shortage in Tequila, finding one we liked turned out to be more difficult than we anticipated.
 But in the end, we can certainly say that visiting a tequileria is easily one of the best things to do in Tequila.

 Our first stop was Capilla.
 This hole-in-the-wall dive bar has been an institution and was once ranked amongst the top 50 bars in the world.
 Unfortunately, there has been a change in management.
 Upon entering the dingy pub, the bartender and four young locals huddled around a phone watching sports gave us a disinterested look, and went back to their game.
 We stood in the doorway awkwardly taking in the dirty, empty bar before slowly backing out.
 Perhaps the atmosphere is a little better on the weekend but we can’t recommend it on a weekday evening.